 These Maple Roasted Brussels Sprouts with Hazelnuts are a sure way to convert even lifelong Brussels sprouts haters.

-Don’t overcrowd the pan – you might be tempted to try to fit as many veggies on the baking sheet as possible.
-However, when the veggies are pushed up next to one another, or worse yet, in a double layer, vegetables will steam rather than roast.
+You might be tempted to try to fit as many veggies on the baking sheet as possible.
+However, when the veggies are pushed up next to one another, or worse yet, in a double layer, they steam rather than roast.
 As they cook, vegetables give off moisture, and when arranged too close together it results in a soggy outcome.
 To achieve beautiful browning and crisp, roasted perfection, vegetables need some breathing room.
-So arrange the vegetables in a single layer and don’t overcrowd the pan.
+So arrange the Brussels sprouts in a single layer and don’t overcrowd the pan.

 Tools You’ll Need